isorc/2020/README.md

 # 2020
-IEEE ISORC 2020
+WELCOME TO THE IEEE ISORC 2020

-The webpage will be available shortly.
+-- The webpage will be available shortly.
+Thank you for your patience.